milena-sosic/Email-Business-Personal/README.md

   - 95.8% on emails content with quotations and domains (EQD) content classification experiment which outperforms results presented in the SoA papers published on this task.

-## Suggestions for further improvements:
+## Suggestions for further improvements

 1. Collect additional labeled email and other conversational datasets from business environments